Yoshifanatic1/SNES-ROM-Framework/Framework Readme.txt

 	- !Chip_SuperGameboy			- Use the Super Gameboy, only used by the Super Game Boy cart.
 Requires a firmware file to use.
 	- !Chip_Satellaview			- Indicates that the cartridge is compatible with the Satellaview peripheral.
 	- !Chip_MSU1				- Use the MSU-1 chip, a chip designed by Near (formerly known as Byuu).
 Unlike the other chips, this one can be used in conjuction with others.
-- !Define_Global_ROMSize			- Controls how big the ROM will be when asar initializes it.
+- !Define_Global_ROMSize1			- Controls how big the ROM will be when asar initializes it.
 You technically don't need to set this to use bigger ROM sizes, but it's highly recommended you set it to the appropriate value.
+- !Define_Global_ROMSize2			- Same as !Define_Global_ROMSize1, except it's value is added to that to allow for ROM sizes that are a combination of 2 powers of 2.
+Ex.
+2.5 MB, which is a combination of 2 MB and 512 KB.
 - !Define_Global_SRAMSize			- Controls how much SRAM/BW-RAM is in the cartridge.
 - !Define_Global_Region				- Defines what region of the world the cartridge was distributed in.
 - !Define_Global_LicenseeID			- A one byte ID code for the developer/publisher ID used in ROMs with the $00 or $01 header.
 In $02 header ROMs, this byte will be set to $33.